 The company funds loans with the intent to hold the loans until maturity.
-From time to time the company may sell certain loans.
+From time to time the company may sell certain loans when the manager determines it to be in the best interest of the company.
 Loans are classified as held-for-sale once a decision has been made to sell loans and the loans held-for-sale have been identified.
 Loans classified as held for sale are carried at the lower of cost or fair value.